 The first location above is the likely place where you should copy the custom dictionary after you have downloaded it.
 This is where modern (within the last 10 years) versions of Microsoft Word keep custom dictionaries.
 If this location does not exist, try the second location above.
 If neither of these locations exist, use an Internet search engine to find the location for custom dictionaries for your version of Microsoft Word.

 Second, you need to tell Microsoft Word to start using the custom Pennsylvania Dutch dictionary.

 In versions of Word prior to Word 2007:

 Spell checking Pennsylvania Dutch text in Microsoft Word can be difficult because of the variety of spelling rules employed by the various orthographies of the dialect.
 Writers often employ the Buffington-Barba orthography, which is generally detailed in their grammar.
 There is some uncertainty regarding the rules of their orthography, which has led to small differences in the spellings of words in works that follow their orthography.

 Rules are valuable in determining how words should be spelled.
 The most complete set of spelling rules is provided in C. Richard Beam et al.’s, The Comprehensive Pennsylvania German Dictionary.
 It seems most logical, therefore, to follow such an orthography, which is called the Buffington-Barba-Beam orthography.
 We have tried to do so with this dictionary, although there are some differences, as noted elsewhere on this site.

 By creating an electronic dictionary, we have been able to programmatically create a list of all of the words in the dictionary on this site and to conjugate them per the rules of Pennsylvania Dutch.
-The result is the most comprehensive list of Pennsylvania Dutch words ever created, totaling 90,960.
+The result is a comprehensive list of Pennsylvania Dutch words.